Members & Trustees

 During the 80’s Malcolm participated in School and House PTA activities and became a School Governor in 1988.
 In 1991, he was elected Chair of Governors, a position held until 2012.
 He is proud to have been part of the team that achieved Ofsted ‘Outstanding’ in 2010 and Academy Status in 2011.

-Between 2012 and early 2020, he served as Governor at Lyneham Primary School. with four and a half years as Chair.
-Currently, he is assisting the Interim Executive Board of St Mary’s R.C.
+Between 2012 and early 2020, he served as Governor at Lyneham Primary School, with four and a half years as Chair.
+During 2020 he served on the Interim Executive Board of St Mary’s R.C.
 Primary School, Chippenham.
 In recent years Malcolm has assisted several Wiltshire Schools and Academies as an independent Governor.